John H. Shary: Legacy

 Because of his significant role in the development of the area, Shary was named to the Texas Business Hall of Fame and is remembered as the "Father of the Texas Citrus Industry".
 He greatly assisted in the establishment of citrus as a productive commercial crop in the Rio Grande Valley.
 Since 1932, the Texas Citrus Fiesta has been held to commemorate the abundant harvest of the Texas citrus industry.
 To this day, this area is known for producing some of the sweetest and best quality citrus in the world.

 He purchased 36,000 acres (150 km^{2}) of land near Mission.
 This area would later become known as "Sharyland."
 Also, the south end of Shary's estate, also formally known as "Shary Farms", was bought by Hunt Realty Corporation and developed into a suburban community by the name of Sharyland Plantation.

 A landmark that still stands today is the Sharyland school, which he had built to educate the children of the many families who made their home in the area.
 Shary was President of the Board of Trustees for Sharyland ISD.
 He served from its formation in 1922 until he retired in 1939.

+Shary Heights, founded by Shary, was one of his last development projects, established in September 1945.